 Chronic prostatitis/pelvic pain syndrome, inflammatory, is an

-inflammation of the prostate that causes pain in the abdomen, testicles, or tip
+inflammation of the prostate that causes pain in the belly, testicles, or tip

-of the penis, urination problems, and painful ejaculation.
+of the penis.
+It may also cause urination problems and painful ejaculation.
 It is the most

 common type of prostatitis.

-Its cause often cannot be determined.
+Its cause often can't be found.
 Bacteria are usually not

-detected in the urine, and fever, chills, or other signs of an infection are
+found in the urine.
+Fever, chills, or other signs of an infection are

 called nonbacterial prostatitis.